-How to Make Beer: Instructions and Tips for Brewing Fantastic Beer
+How to Brew Beer: Instructions and Tips for Brewing Fantastic Beer

 In this video we demonstrate why the BREWHA BIAC is the simplest way to make the best beer.
 We show in 12 steps how to make fantastic beer using the BREWHA BIAC beer brewing system.
 We will be making 118L/31USG/1BBL of beer, however, the recipe can be easily scaled up or down to any of the seven sizes that we sell using a program such as BrewFather.
 The BREWHA BIAC is the simplest way to brew the best beer.
 It is simplest to set up, it is simplest to operate, and it is simplest to clean, all the while taking up the smallest footprint of any commercial system, and using the least amount of water, while still providing full control over the brewing process so that you can make the best tasting beer, exactly how you want it.